alphagov/govwifi-dev-docs/source/documentation/device_wifi.md

 - You can find where the EAP-TLS is handled in FreeRADIUS [here](https://github.com/alphagov/govwifi-frontend/blob/master/radius/mods-enabled/eap#L7)
 - You can find the folder where the root CA certificates are held [here](https://github.com/alphagov/govwifi-frontend/blob/4b65fd464c7362ad8bb5d0773ec61177faf90eb2/Dockerfile#L50)

+## Common Issues
+- Organisations may send us CA certificates that either don't have the full chain of trust or aren't actually the CA certs that signed the client certs

 [process]: images/cert-auth.png